FREQUENTLY ASKED QUESTIONS

 ILDA Members agree to abide by our Code of Ethics, and our Code of Business Practice.
 If anyone has a problem with an ILDA Member that is a violation of these Codes, they can file an Ethics Complaint.
 The ILDA Ethics Committee will then attempt to resolve the problem.

-In addition, we have an annual conference (Dubai in 2015, Baltimore in 2016), an Awards program, safety courses, and other activities.
+In addition, we have an annual conference (Bratislava in 2017, Montreal in 2018, Orlando in 2019), an Awards program, safety courses, and other activities.
 If you are into lasers, we invite you to become a Member.
 More about ILDA is at our main website, ILDA.com.

 What is an ILDA-compatible projector?